The Jackbox Party Pack: The Jackbox Party Pack 3 (2016)

-The Jackbox Party Pack 3 was released during the week of October 18, 2016 for Microsoft Windows, macOS, PlayStation 4, Xbox One, certain Android devices, and Apple TV.
+The Jackbox Party Pack 3 was released during the week of October 18, 2016, for Microsoft Windows, macOS, PlayStation 4, Xbox One, certain Android devices, and Apple TV.
 It was subsequently released on the Nintendo Switch on April 13, 2017.
 A version for Xfinity's X1 set-top box was available in January 2018.

 Quiplash 2 is for 3–8 players.
 As compared to its predecessor, Quiplash 2 introduces new prompts, the ability for the hosting player to create new prompts, the ability for the host to censor players, the "safety quip" feature that incorporates the ability for the player to have a quip written for them, and new "Last Lash" rounds that either requires players to come up with a meaning of a given acronym, complete a caption in a comic strip, or come up with something clever using a given word in a prompt; unlike the previous game's final round, medals determine the points distributed to the players.

 Trivia Murder Party is for 1–8 players and has a lighthearted theme of a horror thriller (similar to the Saw franchise).
 Each round includes a multiple-choice trivia question, with players earning in-game money for being correct, and then a subsequent "Killing Floor" mini-game if any "living" player got the question wrong.
 The mini-game may cost the lives of one or more remaining players, who then otherwise continue in the game as ghosts.
-The endgame starts when only one player remains alive, where all players now try to escape along a darkening hallway: each question provides three possible answers to a category, and each player determines which answers belong to it; the leading player only sees two answers, giving trailing players the opportunities to take the lead and escape first.
-After nine questions are survived, a loser wheel minigame is drawn if there is more than one player alive before the endgame.
-If only one player remains alive after all other players died in 5 or fewer questions, the player has to survive two more to make it to the endgame.
-But if the last player dies after not successfully surviving in a minigame, it is "game over" for everyone.
+Up to nine questions are played, followed by a tiebreaker mini-game.
+The endgame starts when only one player remains alive and at least five questions have been played, where all players now try to escape along a darkening hallway: each question provides three possible answers to a category, and each player determines which answers belong to it; the leading player only sees two answers, giving trailing players the opportunities to take the lead.
+The first player to reach the exit by giving enough correct answers wins.